 First, eToro has a minimum deposit limit of 200$.
 It means you will need at least this amount to start trading with them.
 On the other hand, DEGIRO has no minimum deposits.
 So you can start with a tiny amount.
-It is probably not a big deal since this a tiny minimum.
+It is probably not a big deal since this is a tiny minimum.

 Something that I find peculiar is the minimum trade size at eToro.
 Since 2017, you cannot trade stocks or ETFs with less than 500$.
 For me, this is just plain stupid.
-If I want one share of a stock that is worth 60$, I should be able to do so.
+If I want one share of a stock worth 60$, I should be able to do so.
 DEGIRO does not have any minimum trade size.

 So, DEGIRO has much better minimums than eToro since it does not have any minimum!